carrieholt/Watershed-Area-Model/README.md

 5. **stan_Files** Folder of stan files for estimating the integrated watershed-area model (Not currently used)
 6. **TMB_Files** Folder of TMB files used to estimate the integrated watershed-area model

-### To run analyses, follow these steps:
+### Steps for runing analyses:
 **Step 1)** Run the integrated watershed-area model using the runIWAM() function.
 In this function, parameters of the watershed-area-model are estimated from a synoptic data set of spawner-recruitment time-series and watershed areas, and SMSY and SREP benchmarks for out-of-sample  stocks (default being WCVI Chinook) are predicted with prediction intervals.
+This step can be run on different sets of WCVI Chinook indicators, such as escapement indicators excluding major hatchery facilities (AllExMH) or all extensive indicators (ExtInd).

 *File*: 'R/IWAM.R' Arguments for the runIWAM() function are described at the top of IWAM.R

 *Input*:

 'DataIn/SRinputfile.csv' Synoptic data set of spawner-recruitment time-series used to estimate accessible watershed-area model.
-These data were used in Parken et al (2010) and Liermann et al (2011) and are available upon request.
+These data were used in Parken et al (2006) and Liermann et al (2011) and are available upon request.

 'DataIn/Surv.csv' file of marine survival covariates for Cowichan and Harrison Chinook, not currently used